Newport is the principal town of the Isle of Wight, which is located in the centre of the Island and often referred to as its capital.

 There are also several chain restaurants and food outlets around the town.

-In addition to this famous event, there is also a regular programme of events taking place at Newport’s theatres and the Quay Arts Centre.
+In addition to two of the largest UK music festivals there is also a regular programme of events taking place at Newport’s theatres and the Quay Arts Centre.

 The International Classic Car Show spends one of its 2 days on the Island at Newport Quay and there is are regular meets in Newport as part of the Isle of Wight Scooter Rallys.